About the RAP program

 Do I have to be off income assistance for any period of time before I can apply to the Rental Assistance Program?

-If you receive any rental assistance payments while on income assistance your account will become suspended and any over payments will be owed to BC Housing and will need to be repaid.
+If you receive any Rental Assistance payments while receiving Income Assistance or Disability Assistance your account will become suspended and any over payments will be owed to BC Housing and will need to be repaid.

 What happens if I move or my rent amount changes?

 Please inform BC Housing immediately so that we can make the necessary changes to your file and adjust your assistance accordingly.
-If your rent has decreased you should contact BC Housing immediately to avoid over payments which you will be required to repay.
-If your rent has increased your assistance may increase if you are not already at the rent ceiling.
+If your rent has decreased, you should contact BC Housing immediately to avoid over payments which you will be required to repay.
+If your rent has increased your assistance may increase if your rent is below the program maximum rent ceiling.

 How is the rental assistance subsidy calculated?

-The Rental Assistance Program reimburses a percentage of the difference 30 percent of your gross household income and your rent, subject to the maximum rent ceilings.
+The Rental Assistance Program reimburses a percentage of the difference 30 percent of your gross household income and your rent, subject to the maximum rent ceilings and maximum benefit amounts.
+Please see the program calculator.

 How is the rental assistance paid?